Leonard Rogers

 Sir Leonard Rogers KCSI CIE FRS FRCP FRCS (18 January 1868 – 16 September 1962) was a founder member of the Royal Society of Tropical Medicine and Hygiene, and its President from 1933 to 1935.

 Biography

+Rogers studied at Plymouth College and worked at St Mary’s Hospital.
+He qualified M.R.C.S., L.R.C.P.
+(1891) F.R.C.S.
+(1892) in London.

 Rogers had a wide range of interests in tropical medicine, from the study of kala-azar epidemics to sea snake venoms, but is best known for pioneering the treatment of cholera with hypertonic saline, which has saved a multitude of lives.
 He also championed Indian chaulmoogra oil as a treatment for Hansen's disease (leprosy).

 Rogers was one of the pioneers in setting up the Calcutta School of Tropical Medicine (CSTM) in Calcutta, India.
 In 1929, Rogers was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.

 He was president of the 1919 session of the Indian Science Congress.